playasophy/wonderdome/README.md

 to be self-activating as much as possible.
 Getting the system running should not require anything except plugging it in and turning it on.

-***TODO:*** describe how to deploy

-The software will probably be packaged up as an uberjar using leiningen, then deployed as an upstart service which is respawned if it is ever terminated.
+The host is configured by a [Puppet module](puppet), which sets up the environment necessary to run the software.
+The Wonderdome code is packaged up with all its dependencies into an 'uberjar' by Leiningen.
+The jar is run as an Upstart script which respawns the process whenever it is terminated.

 ## License